flatiron/blacksmith/README.md

     #
     # Actual Markdown content to render.
     #
-    /articles
-      an-article.md
-      another-article.md
+    /posts
+      a-post.md
+      another-post.md
   /layouts
     #
-    # Layouts to use for pages
+    # Layouts to use for pages.
+You can specify
+    # multiple layouts, but default.html is ... the default.
     #
     default.html
-    post.html
   /partials
     #
     # HTML for partials inside of pages
     #
+    post.html
     sidebar.html
-    breadcrumbs.html
   /pages
     #
     # Metadata for rendering specific pages